 Every tensor diagram~$T$ with $n$ boundary vertices defines an \emph{invariant} $[T] \in \bbc[\tGr(3,n)]$.
 We will define this invariant in a somewhat indirect way via the $\Gr(3,n)$ skein algebra, and then explain how the skein algebra can be identified with $\bbc[\tGr(3,n)]$.
 The validity of our description is based on \cite{tensors, Kuperberg}.

 \begin{defn}[Skein algebra] Consider the space of $\bbc$-linear combinations of tensor diagrams for $\tGr(3,n)$.
 The $\Gr(3,n)$ \emph{skein algebra} is the quotient of this algebra by the \emph{skein relations} in Figure~\ref{fig:SL3skeinrelations}.
 If $T$ is a tensor diagram with $n$ boundary vertices, the \emph{invariant}~$[T]$ associated to $T$ is its image in the $\Gr(3,n)$ skein algebra.
-If $T$ and $T'$ are two tensor diagrams for $\tGr(3,n)$, their product $[T][T']$ in the skein algebra is obtained by superimposing the two tensor diagrams (one on top of the other). \end{defn}
+If $T$ and $T'$ are tensor diagrams, then their product $[T][T']$ in the skein algebra is the tensor diagram obtained by superimposing the two tensor diagrams (one on top of the other). \end{defn}

 Each skein relation is a local diagrammatic rule: if one locates a local fragment in a tensor diagram that looks like the left hand side of a skein relation, one can replace it with the corresponding fragment on the right hand side.
 If the right hand side is a sum of two fragments, then applying the skein relation produces two tensor diagrams, one in which the first fragment is used and another in which the second fragment is used.
 We illustrate the use of skein relations in Example~\ref{eg:TwoTripods}.